How to Stop Beard Dandruff for Good

 3. APPLY POST-SHOWER MOISTURE

-Beard oils act as a leave-in conditioner for your beard and, more importantly, the skin beneath it.
+Utility Beard Oil acts as a leave-in conditioner for your beard and, more importantly, the skin beneath it.
 Essentially, it helps replicate any sebum lost when washing, hydrates and softens the skin and hair, and makes your beard smell amazing.
 You can learn more about beard oil by reading our blog, What Beard Oil Does.

 4. USE SUNBLOCK